Essential Skills Essential Skills Youth Forum Essential Skills Forum

 The Government of Canada and other national and international agencies have identified and validated nine key essential skills for the workplace.

-Essential Skills are a major component of all SCC initiatives, including:
+The Essential Skills are a major component of all SCC events, including :

 23rd Skills Canada National Competition

 One of the main highlights of the two-day competition is Essential Skills.
 Students and guests will engage in hands-on challenges, presentations, and interactive activities intended to increase their awareness of how to recognize the Essential Skills in any given trade or technology career.
 Discover your Essential Skills!

 Virtually all spectators say Essential Skills are important for those in skilled trade and technology occupations.
 Nearly 9 in 10 (86%) respondents say these skills are “very important”